casey/just/README.md

 ### Command Line Options

-`just` supports a number of useful command line options for listing, dumping, and debugging recipes and variable:
+`just` supports a number of useful command line options for listing, dumping, and debugging recipes and variables:

 ```sh
 $ just --list